Secondary infertility: Why can't I get pregnant again?

 Conceiving a child is a complex process and there can be numerous causes of infertility.
-The most commonly cause regarding secondary infertility is due to reduced fertility because of aging.
+The most common cause of secondary infertility is reduced fertility because of ageing.
 When you already have conceived a child, it is normal to wait a couple of years before trying again.
 During this period, your fertility will decrease and may cause you to experience signs of secondary infertility.
-The majority of causes for secondary fertility however resembles those found in primary infertility.
+The majority of causes for secondary fertility however resemble those found in primary infertility.
 These are:

 - Ageing (as a woman's fertility declines with age, this may make it more difficult to conceive a second child)

 - Changes in the reproductive system (such as endometriosis or fibroids)